 Research

-My current research focuses on emerging floating-point numbers.
-In particular, my work tries to develop a hardware platform using RISC-V CPUs to explore posit arithmetic in domain-specific applications.
+During my PhD, I studied emerging floating-point numbers.
+In particular, developing a hardware platform using RISC-V CPUs to explore posit arithmetic in domain-specific applications.

 Exploring new arithmetics is a way of optimizing the execution of specialized compute-intensive applications.
 This is the case of machine learning, for example with the bfloat16 format present in TPUs, or scientific computing.